AppliedMechanics-EAFIT/SolidsPy/README.rst

     disp = solids_GUI()  # run the Finite Element Analysis
     plt.show()    # plot contours

-This would not work properly in Anaconda for Mac OS.
-In that case is suggested to use an IPython console to run the example.
+For Mac users it is suggested to use an IPython console to run the example.

 License
 -------